Resources for home and classrooms – including lesson plans

-In this video District Judge David Robinson, who sits in the County and Family Court at Teesside, has put together the following interactive presentation for primary schools to give pupils a better idea of how the rule of law works.
+In this video District Judge David Robinson, who sits in the County and Family Court at Teesside, delivers an interactive presentation, designed to give primary schools an introduction to the concept of the rule of law.

 Judges talking about their work:

 To learn more about our judges, see the following pages:

 Learn more about our judges – Courts and Tribunals Judiciary